-The venue for the final will be decided upon the toss of the coin between the 2 teams that have reached the final, with the winner having the choice to play at home or away.
+The venue for the final will be determined by the Management Committee.
 All players will play on the same night at the venue chosen.
 No EPSB referee will be appointed so the teams should provide a referee/marker for alternate frames, unless agreed otherwise by the Captains.

 Rule 18 - Break Prizes